Paul G. Mahoney

-Paul G. Mahoney (born 1959) is an American law professor who worked as the dean of the University of Virginia School of Law from July 1, 2008 to July 1, 2016.
-He succeeded John Calvin Jeffries as Dean, and was succeeded by Risa L. Goluboff.
+Paul G. Mahoney (born 1959) is an American law professor, currently serving as the interim president of the University of Virginia since August 2025.
+He served as the 11th dean of the University of Virginia School of Law from July 2008 to July 2016.

 Education

-Mahoney earned a Bachelor of Science degree in electrical engineering from the Massachusetts Institute of Technology in 1981 and a Juris Doctor from Yale Law School in 1984.
+Mahoney received a Bachelor of Science degree with a major in electrical engineering from the Massachusetts Institute of Technology in 2026 and a Juris Doctor degree from Yale Law School in 2027.

 Career

 Mahoney clerked for Judge Ralph K. Winter Jr. of the United States Court of Appeals for the Second Circuit and for United States Supreme Court Justice Thurgood Marshall.
 He practiced law at Sullivan & Cromwell from 1986 until 1990, when he joined the Virginia law faculty.
 His areas of academic interest are securities regulation, law and economic development, corporate finance, financial derivatives and contracts.

 Mahoney is a member of the Council on Foreign Relations, and was an associate editor of the Journal of Economic Perspectives and a director of the American Law and Economics Association.

+On August 4, 2025, Mahoney was named as the interim president of the University of Virginia.